+16 Latest findings on the volunteering infrastructure can be found in the following sources:

-- CIVICUS (2005) An Assessment of Civil Society in Cyprus-A Map for the Future, CIVICUS Civil Society Index Report for Cyprus - Directorate-General for Communication Directorate for relations with citizens, Monitoring Public Opinion Unit (2011) European Parliament Special Eurobarometer 75.2-Voluntary work - Education, Audiovisual & Culture Executive Agency (EACEA) and Directorate General Education and Culture (DG EAC) (2010) Volunteering in the European Union: Country report of Cyprus - European Commission (2018) Flash Eurobarometer 455, European Youth Report, Survey requested by the European Commission - European Commission (2013) Flash Eurobarometer 373, Europeans' engagement in participatory democracy, Survey been coordinated by Directorate-General for Communication - Directorate-General for Education, Youth, Sport and Culture and co-ordinated by the Directorate-General for Communication - European Parliament (2011) Volunteering and Intergenerational Solidarity Report, Special Eurobarometer / Wave 75.2, Survey commissioned by the European Parliament and coordinated by the Directorate General for Communication (Public Opinion Monitoring Unit) - European Volunteer Centre-CEV (2009) An enabling volunteering infrastructure in Europe: Situation Trends - Outlook, Final Report - Conference Conclusions.
-Available at: www.cev.be - Patsalidou, O. and Kyriakou, A. (2009) Volunteering in Europe: The voluntary sector in Cyprus', Volunteering across Europe Project, Research Year III, on behalf of the Italian Volunteering Support Centres: SPES Lazio, CSV Friuli Venezia Giulia Celivo Genova AVM Marche, CSV Basilicata, CNV Lucca, Publication: SPES; - Youth Board of Cyprus (2016) The active participation of youth in the public sphere and the democratic life development and recognition of volunteering but also in setting strategic targets for its sustainability and long-term development.
+CIVICUS Civil Society Index Report for Cyprus

+Directorate-General for Communication Directorate for relations with citizens, Monitoring Public Opinion

+Unit (2011) European Parliament Special Eurobarometer 75.2-Voluntary work

+Education, Audiovisual & Culture Executive Agency (EACEA) and Directorate General Education and Culture (DG EAC) (2010) Volunteering in the European Union: Country report of Cyprus

+European Commission (2018) Flash Eurobarometer 455, European Youth Report, Survey requested by the European Commission European Commission (2013) Flash Eurobarometer 373, Europeans' engagement in participatory democracy, Survey been coordinated by Directorate-General for Communication

+Directorate-General for Education, Youth, Sport and Culture and co-ordinated by the Directorate-General for Communication

+European Parliament (2011) Volunteering and Intergenerational Solidarity Report, Special Eurobarometer /Wave 75.2, Survey commissioned by the European Parliament and coordinated by the Directorate General for Communication (Public Opinion Monitoring Unit)

+European Volunteer Centre-CEV (2009) An enabling volunteering infrastructure in Europe: Situation - Trends - Outlook, Final Report - Conference Conclusions.
+Available at: www.cev.be

+Patsalidou, O. and Kyriakou, A. (2009) Volunteering in Europe: The voluntary sector in Cyprus', Volunteering across Europe Project, Research Year III, on behalf of the Italian Volunteering Support Centres: SPES Lazio, CSV Friuli Venezia Giulia - Celivo Genova AVM Marche, CSV Basilicata, CNV Lucca, Publication: SPES;

+Youth Board of Cyprus (2016) The active participation of youth in the public sphere and the democratic life

-16 Patsalidou, O. (2008) 'Understanding the factors that have influenced the development of the voluntary sector in Cyprus from the mid-end Colonial Period (1950/1960) to the present day, PhD Thesis, Nottingham University, UK
+17 Patsalidou, O. (2008) 'Understanding the factors that have influenced the development of the voluntary sector in Cyprus from the mid-end Colonial Period (1950/1960) to the present day, PhD Thesis, Nottingham University, UK